 - Terminology and Functionality Comparison: No two tools use the same terminology, and how you use the tools can differ vastly even when your end goal is the same.
 This section highlights key conceptual differences between Eggplant Performance and JMeter and provides direct comparisons between common JMeter test elements (samplers, controllers, etc.) and their Eggplant Performance equivalents.

-This guide assumes you have already installed Eggplant Performance for JMeter.
+This guide assumes you have already installed Eggplant Performance and JMeter.
 If you need help with installation, see Installing the Eggplant Performance Applications before proceeding.

 The nopCommerce test plan consists of 50 virtual users (VUs) repeatedly browsing to http://nopcommerce.testplant.com, logging in, then logging back out.
 The intial ramp-up is set to 2 minutes, and the workflow is repeated for 50 iterations per VU.